Strategic Plan Priority Areas of Focus

 Why participate in the infrastructure prioritization process?

-Because of this, equitable infrastructure investment is essential to achieve equal opportunity to employment, health, education, recreation and more for all San Diegans.
+Because of this, equitable infrastructure investment is essential to achieving equal opportunity for employment, health, education, recreation and more for all San Diegans.
 The City wants your input to help prioritize infrastructure investment and ensure infrastructure goes where it will best meet community members' needs and improve their lives.

 How can you shape infrastructure in your community?